marinone94/marinone94.github.io/_posts/2022-12-3-Whisper-paper.md

 This is my first article, and I am glad you arrived at the end.
 As any good Learning system, I will both use self-supervision and your feedback to improve.
 So, please, reach out to share your feedback, it will be much appreciated and helpful.

 I consider Whisper a milestone of open-source speech recognition, and I can't wait to see its impact on society.
 In part because of my work, and in part because of my interest in knowledge sharing, I will continue my deep dive into the model and write about, among others:
-* :hugs: Whisper implementation
+* 🤗 Whisper implementation
 * Decoding strategies: their impact on Whisper
 * Latency and footprint of base and inference-optimized models
 * Can Norwegian training boost Swedish performance?
 The impact of language families on finetuning Whisper
 * The impact of Knowledge Distillation on Whisper's performance, latency, and footprint

-Please let me know if you would like to know more about aspects of the model, I have surely missed many interesting questions. **I received A LOT from the ML community: it is time to give something back.**
+Please let me know if you would like to know more about some other aspects of the model, I have surely missed many interesting questions. **I received A LOT from the ML community: it is time to give something back.**

 Thanks.